St. Moritz Ice Rink

 The St. Moritz Ice Rink, built as the Wattle Path Palais de Danse in 1923 and then used as Efftee Studios from 1933, was an ice rink on The Esplanade, St. Kilda, Victoria, which operated between 1939–1981.
-Opened as St. Moritz Ice-skating Palais, as one of only two ice rinks in Melbourne in the 40s and 50s, it played a central role to the sport of ice hockey in Australia.
+Opened as St. Moritz Ice-skating Palais, as one of only two ice rinks in Melbourne in the 1940s and 1950s, it played a central role in the development of ice hockey in Australia.
 Closed in 1982, it soon suffered a major fire and was then demolished, an event later seen as a major blow to the heritage of St Kilda.

 History

 The St. Moritz was first built as the Wattle Path Palais de Danse in 1922–3, opened in October 1923, a very large dance hall designed by architects Beaver & Purnell.
 Located on the Upper Esplanade in St Kilda, it was part of the transformation in the early 20th century of the foreshore area from a row of mansions facing a beach, into a playground for the masses.
 The Wattle Path was the venue for the first all-Australian dance championship, and featured some of the best dance bands of Australia, as well as from America.
 Popular throughout the 1920s, it suffered due to the Great Depression, and closed in the early 1930s.
 In 1933, the building became a film studio, Efftee Studios, for Frank W. Thring, who made some of his half-dozen movies in the cavernous building before moving the project to Sydney in 1936.

 In 1938, businessman Henry Hans "Harry" Kleiner announced a project to transform the Wattle Path to an ice rink, and the St. Moritz was born.

 The grand opening of the St. Moritz Ice-skating Palais was on Friday 10 March 1939.
 The arrival of celebrities to the opening was announced on the radio station 3XY and commentary about the interior and events was provided by Norman Banks of the radio station 3KZ.
 The cost of entry to the official opening of the St. Moritz Ice Rink was 5 shillings, which was inclusive of tax as well as skate hire for the night for over 2000 people that attended.
 The St. Kilda mayor, Councillor E. C. Mitty, formally opened the new ice skating rink.

 Harry Kleiner was sole proprietor until 1953, when he sold the business to J. Gordon and T. Molony, both champion skaters.